sgronlund/latias-proj/README.md

 ### Client

-To connect a client simply run:
+To connect a client, enter the src folder from another terminal and simply run:
 ```bash
 npm start
 ```